What is Cashback and how It works: Benefits explained

 Earning MBX points

-Modak rewards users for making thoughtful financial decisions by offering digital scratch cards after purchases with the Modak Visa® Debit Card.
-These scratch cards provide an opportunity to win additional MBX points, reinforcing the habit of using the card for everyday expenses in a responsible way.
+Modak rewards users for making thoughtful financial decisions by offering digital scratch cards after purchases with the Modak Visa® Debit Card1.
+These scratch cards provide a daily opportunity to win additional MBX points, reinforcing the habit of using the card for everyday expenses in a responsible way.
 This feature encourages teens to manage their spending wisely while benefiting from rewards.
+Make sure to your scratch cards before they expire! 🤓

 Managing chores and finances